jeremysimione/DelivFood/README.md

 # DelivFood
-An uber-like meal delivery application
+An uber-like meal delivery application created by two students of the Master AIGLE of the University of Montpellier